-The Cheese State puts its spin on the classic old-fashioned in this delightfully sweet-but-not-too-sweet brandy cocktail.
+The Cheese State put a fun spin on the classic Old Fashioned in this delightfully sweet-but-not-too-sweet brandy cocktail.

-It would be challenging to find a more unique-looking drink than the whiskey apple brandy cocktail.
+It would be challenging to find a more unique-looking drink than this whiskey and apple brandy cocktail.

 It’s certainly a drink that’ll catch people’s attention, and once they try a sip, it’ll catch even more than that because it’s scrumptious.

 Ingredients: sugar, water, heavy cream, powdered sugar, vanilla bean paste, whiskey, calvados, ginger beer, lemon juice, Pellegrino crushed ice, dark chocolate for shavings (for garnish)

 7. Brandy Daisy

 If you’re looking for a brighter, zestier option, try the Brandy Daisy instead.

 It has a lot in common with the classic Sidecar (which we’ll get to below), but it’s a bit more on the tart side.